PM Modi builds a quality infrastructure in J&K for generations to come: LG | ExBulletin

 PM Modi builds a quality infrastructure in J&K for generations to come: LG

-Lieutenant Governor of Jammu and Kashmir Manoj Sinha on Wednesday expressed his gratitude to Prime Minister Narendra Modi for his vision of building quality infrastructure in Union territory for generations to come.
+Srinagar, Aug 4 (PTI) Lieutenant Governor of Jammu and Kashmir Manoj Sinha on Wednesday expressed his gratitude to Prime Minister Narendra Modi for his vision of building quality infrastructure in the Union’s territory for generations to come.

 I am deeply grateful to the Honorable PM Shri @narendramodi Ji for his vision of building quality infrastructure at J&K for generations to come.
 The UT has recently witnessed a phase of unprecedented progress in road connectivity projects, among others, the LG said on its official Twitter account.